aleinei/merchentapp/README.md

 11- ask for the location on sumbiting order ( Ask if default location or another one ) - waiting

-12- add a button for merchents to register
+12- add a button for merchents to register - a message should be sent to admin

-13- account can only be logged in once confirmed from phone
+13- account can only be logged-in once confirmed from phone

 14- On the receipt please show customer name, Customer address, phone number, each or separate line with font size 12